OpeyemiOdejimi/Automate-User-Creation-on-Linux-Server-using-Ansible/README.md

-# Automate User Creation on Linux Server using Ansible
+# Deploy and Configure Nginx Web Server using Ansible
 ## Introduction
-Managing user accounts is a common administrative task for Linux servers.
-Manually creating and managing user accounts can become tedious, especially on multiple servers.
-Ansible simplifies this process by automating user creation with playbooks.
-This project will guide you in creating an Ansible playbook to automate user creation on a Linux server.
+Nginx is a powerful and widely used web server known for its performance and flexibility.
+Deploying and configuring Nginx manually on multiple servers can be time-consuming, but with Ansible, this process becomes automated and efficient.
+This project will teach you how to use Ansible to deploy and configure an Nginx web server on a Linux machine.

 ## Objectives
-* Understand the basics of Ansible and its automation capabilities.
+* Understand how Ansible simplifies the deployment and configuration of applications.
-* Set up an Ansible environment to manage Linux servers.
+* Set up an Ansible environment for managing Linux servers.
-* Create an Ansible playbook to automate user creation.
+* Create and execute an Ansible playbook to install Nginx.
-* Configure additional settings like home directory, groups, and SSH access.
+* Configure a basic Nginx website using Ansible.
-* Verify the user creation process and test access.
+* Verify the Nginx deployment.
 ## Prerequisites
-**Linux Servers:** At least one Linux server to act as the target machine and an optional control machine for Ansible.
+**Linux Servers:** At least one server to act as the target machine and an optional control machine for Ansible.
 **Ansible Installed:** Ansible installed on the control machine.
-(Refer to the Ansible installation guide if you don't have Ansible already installed.)
+(Refer to the Ansible installation guide if needed.)
 **SSH Access:** SSH access between the control machine and target servers with public key authentication.
 **Tools:** A text editor to create and edit Ansible playbooks.

-Estimated Time: 1-2 hours.
+Estimated Time: 2-3 hours.
 ## Tasks Outline
 * Install and configure Ansible on the control machine.
 * Set up an inventory file for the target Linux server.
-* Create an Ansible playbook to automate user creation.
+* Create an Ansible playbook to install Nginx.
-* Configure additional user settings like groups and SSH access.
+* Configure a custom Nginx website using Ansible.
-* Verify user creation and test login.
+* Verify the Nginx deployment and access the website.
 ## Project Tasks
 **Task 1** - Install and Configure Ansible
 Install Ansible on the control machine (Ubuntu example):